EDWARD FAUSTY 600 Palisade Ave. #405 Union City, NJ 07087 USA

 Bloomsburg University, Bloomsburg, PA, 1995: 4 From the Printmaking Workshop

-The Center for Book Arts, New York City, 1992: L. Looking, handmade book exhibited
+The Center for Book Arts, New York City, 1992: L. Looking, handmade 6-color collotype book

 Canadian Center for Architecture Inaugural, 1989